IBM-Bluemix-Docs/mobilefoundation/mfp-hadr.md

 As you plan your back-end connections with your {{site.data.keyword.mobilefoundation_short}} service instance, keep in mind that provisioning {{site.data.keyword.mobilefoundation_short}} service in a region that is nearest to your back-end is more likely to result in faster, more reliable connections.
 Choose a specific region if the users, apps, or services that connect {{site.data.keyword.mobilefoundation_short}} server are geographically concentrated.

-Users and services set at different regions might experience higher latency.
+The region at which users are set is different from the region at which services are set might experience higher latency.
 {: note}

 If you want to make your {{site.data.keyword.mobilefoundation_short}} server Highly Available, you need to follow the [HA-DR topology](https://www.ibm.com/cloud/blog/build-resilient-backend-to-your-applications-using-ibm-cloud-mobile-foundation) for {{site.data.keyword.mobilefoundation_short}}.